DFE-Digital/get-into-teaching-app/app/views/content/returning-to-teaching.md

 ## Why now

-Thousands of former teachers return to teaching each year and now could be a great time for you to become a teacher again and help support education recovery.
+Thousands of former teachers return to teaching each year.

+Now could be a great time for you to become a teacher again and help support education recovery.

 Here at the Department for Education, we’re taking action to address some of the common issues that teachers face in the classroom.
 This includes helping schools to: